-Ireland will be ‘first in world to bring broadband to every home’–Minister
+Minister for Communications Denis Naughten has claimed Ireland will be the first country in the world to bring broadband into every home.

 The Independent Minister said more than 90 per cent of homes in the State would have access to high speed broadband by the end of 2020.